 Finally, while the weather’s still nice, encourage your tenants to open the windows to allow air to circulate.
 Surface mould is one of the most common issues in rented properties and can be caused due to a lack of ventilation and trapping damp air inside.
 While it won’t get rid of any existing mould, opening the windows on a regular basis will be good for both the property and your tenants’ health and don’t forget, you can be fined for letting a mouldy property, so if you aren’t sure of the cause, ask an expert surveyor for their view.

-If you have a rental property or you're considering buy-to-let, register with us today.
+If you have a rental property or you're considering investing in buy-to-let, register with us today.